Organ

 Swell octave to Great

-Swell sun-octave to Great
+Swell sub-octave to Great

 Swell octave